makranelhoucine/data-explorer/README.md

 ## Learning about Data Explorer

-To found out more check out the wikie.
+To found out more check out the wiki - [https://github.com/jiscdev/data-explorer/wiki]

 ## Submit issues, bugs and feature requests

-Use the GitHubs issues feature to submit requests
+Use the GitHubs issues feature to submit requests - [https://github.com/jiscdev/data-explorer/issues]

 ## Contributing to Data Explorer